MostafaMohamedHegazy/data_structure/README.md

 - **Is_Array**

-This function takes an array list of Tags ( opening tags , closing tags and their content).
+this function takes an array list of Tags ( opening tags , closing tags and their content )

-This function is defined within the class Tag , it determines whether this opening tag represents an array or not.
+this function is defined within the class Tag , it determines whether this opening tag represents an array or not

-It returns a Boolean data type.
+it returns a Boolean data type

-It checks if the next opening tag is repeated before the closing tag of the tag that you want to check if it represents an array.
+it checks if the next opening tag (1st opening tag after the opening tag to be checked) is repeated after its closing tag and before the closing tag of the tag that you want to check if it represents an array

+if the tag represents an array , the next opening tag (1st opening tag after the opening tag to be checked) is marked as 1st array element and whenever it appears before the closing tag of the tag to be checked , it will be marked as array element

-It breaks when the current tag is the closing tag of the tag that you want to check if it represents an array.
+it breaks when the current tag is the closing tag of the tag that you want to check if it represents an array.

-- **isObject**
+* **isObject**

 This function takes an array list of Tags ( opening tags , closing tags and their content).